1bananachicken/python-pktmon-interface/README.md

 Generic Python interface for Windows `pktmon` packet capture.

-This project was extracted from MaaNTE's `tools/pktmon_coordinate_backend` experiment and made self-contained.
-It deliberately does not include MaaNTE-specific coordinate decoding; consumers should build protocol decoders on top of the packet API, the same way they would with Scapy.

 It provides:

 - a small C++ shim DLL over `PktMonApi.dll` realtime streams;